carbonplan/research/articles/carbon-removal-mechanisms/index.md

 Avoiding emissions can also be good, or bad, for the climate.
 Permanently storing what otherwise would have been an atmospheric CO₂ emission avoids an increase in atmospheric CO₂.
 However, the impact of the intervention often depends on the counterfactual scenario — would the emission have happened without our action? — which can only ever be estimated, not observed.

 Estimating counterfactuals with confidence is often more difficult for avoided emissions than for carbon removal.
-If a project claims to avoid emissions that weren’t going to happen anyway — and especially if someone else gets credit to continue to emit more emissions in exchange, as is the case with carbon offset programs — then a low-quality avoided emissions project can do more damage to the climate than doing nothing at all.<Reference color={meta.color} data={sidenotes[4]}/>
+If a project claims to avoid emissions that weren’t going to happen anyway — and especially if someone else gets credit to continue to emit more emissions in exchange, as is the case with carbon offset programs — then a low-quality avoided emissions project can do more damage to the climate than doing nothing at all.<Cite id='haya.2020'/>

 As these examples help illustrate, differentiating carbon removal from avoided emissions requires thinking about the source of the carbon and how projects redirect fluxes to different stocks.